iivanoo/covid-apps-observer/data/data_uk/reports/resources/uk.ac.shef.oak.pheactiveten___4.1.0/report.md

 <p align="center">
 <img src="1_star_reviews_wordcloud.png" alt="uk.ac.shef.oak.pheactiveten 1 reviews"/>
 </p>

+> Tried to download.
+Phone says it's installed, but I can't find it anywhere.
+Not listed on any apps.<br> :date: __2021-01-08 10:39:02__

+> Hopeless.
+Now worse.
+Keeps saying I might lose data as I need to log in every 30 days.
+I am actually logging in every day and it tells me this every day.
+And data does keep disappearing but only temporarily.<br> :date: __2021-01-07 13:11:28__

+> Not realistic .....is not caunting properly steps or walk....<br> :date: __2021-01-06 12:28:13__

+> Does not record accurately and now tells me I have not logged in for some time although I open it every day.<br> :date: __2021-01-05 08:51:11__

 > Doesn't work.
 Walk fast every day and it's still recorded nothing!!! a<br> :date: __2020-12-10 09:49:31__